harishavenue1/py/iNeuronAssignments/Assignment1.md

 # Indentation is the spaces written at the beginning of the code, it increases readability.

-# Python use a indentation to specify a block of code.
+# Python use an indentation to specify a block of code.

 #